 Increasing COVID-19 Domain Registrations and Web-Based Attacks

 An analysis conducted by Check Point Research revealed that approximately 42,000 domains related to Coronavirus and COVID-19 had been registered by the end of March 2020.
-And of the total number of those registered domains, 50 percent are likely to be malicious when compared to other domains registered over the same period, as uncovered by Check Point Research.
+And of the total number of those registered domains, 50 percent are likely to be malicious compared to other domains registered over the same period, as uncovered by Check Point Research.

 Shadow IT is a Major Vulnerability

 For office-based employees connected to a corporates network, it is easy and more straightforward to identify the unauthorized software and hardware used by employees (Shadow IT).
-As for the remote workforce, it’s not only challenging to identify shadow IT, but the risk of malicious software being installed onto the device issued by corporate also increases.
+As for the remote workforce, it’s challenging to identify shadow IT, but the risk of malicious software being installed onto the device issued by corporate also increases.

 The ambiguity caused by shadow IT leads to several unidentified loopholes within a network infrastructure.
 It’s, therefore, significant to cover shadow IT in security awareness training for your remote workforce.
-Give them an in-depth explanation as to why no software, apart from the ones listed in the company security policy, should be installed on a work device.
-Also, make them understand that they should seek authorization from the IT department on what USB devices or other storage devices that they can connect to corporate devices.
+Give them an in-depth explanation of why no software, apart from the ones listed in the company security policy, should be installed on a work device.
+Also, make them understand that they should seek authorization from the IT department on what USB devices or other storage devices can connect to corporate devices.
 Without such measures, the remote workforce may turn to be the weakest link in your organization during this pandemic.

 Scammers Gaining from COVID-19

-In recent weeks, we’ve seen several scams hit news headlines, with criminals seeking to take advantage of the public concerns such as application for support due to school closure, reclamation of money lost during holidays, and so on.
+In recent weeks, we’ve seen several scams hit news headlines, with criminals seeking to take advantage of the public concerns, such as application for support due to school closure, reclamation of money lost during holidays, and so on.
 According to an analysis done by Google, scammers are sending 18 million Covid-19 related phishing emails to Gmail users in an attempt to steal sensitive data, lure victims into downloading malicious software’s or donate to vague causes.

 Fake domains related to COVID-19 by April 2020

-Recent campaigns have also seen cybercriminals mimic legitimate authorities such as HMRC and World Health Organizations through fake emails and websites to compromise targeted accounts, infect devices with malware, and to steal confidential information.
-Scams promising to offer advice about financial support, how to access personal protective equipment, how to avoid being infected and those providing updates about the virus have been the most prevalent in the recent past.
-Research has shown that the click rate of phishing attacks has increased from less than 5 percent to over 40 percent due to hackers’ tricks of provoking fear and curiosity of users and encouraging them to respond promptly.
+Recent campaigns have also seen cybercriminals mimic legitimate authorities such as HMRC and World Health Organizations through fake emails and websites to compromise targeted accounts, infect devices with malware, and steal confidential information.
+Scams promising to offer advice about financial support, how to access personal protective equipment, how to avoid being infected, and those providing updates about the virus have been the most prevalent in the recent past.
+Research has shown that the click rate of phishing attacks has increased from less than 5 percent to over 40 percent due to hackers’ tricks of provoking users’ fear and curiosity and encouraging them to respond promptly.